amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data & Applied Scientist at Microsoft Satori Knowledge Platform team.
+I'm a Data & Applied Scientist at Microsoft Satori Knowledge Platform.
 My research is in the area of data platform and analytics where I focus on creating scalable systems for mining and exploring web-scale graphs.

 I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
-Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!
+Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt.
+I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!

 ## Research Interests
 * Graph Data Management